gotonode/snippets/docs/manual.md

 If you'd like to specify a database location of your own, here's how.

-Create an empty file and name it "config.properties".
+Create an empty file and name it "`config.properties`".
 Inside, write the following:

 ```text
 database=C:\path_to_database\databaseFile.db